through to 30 September - Gruffalo Activity Trail

-Come on one of our family activities this summer
+Come on one of our family activities this autumn

-We have a wide range of activities where children can get close to nature, and this year they can meet a real life plant hunter!
-Find out how Bedgebury Pinetum and Forest is cared for by the Forestry Commission for people, wildlife and trees.
+We have a wide range of fun activities where children can get close to nature, and find out how Bedgebury Pinetum and Forest is cared for by the Forestry Commission for people, wildlife and trees.

 For further details and booking call in to the Visitor Services Information Office or call 01580 879820

-All events involve spending time outdoors, so please wear sensible shoes and clothing for long grass, and come dressed for the weather.
+All events involve spending time outdoors, so please wear sensible shoes and clothing, and come dressed for the weather.
 Have fun learning in beautiful surroundings.